 Rank Location SP M Goal Objective Time Frame Resources Required 0001 Santa Rosa 01 01 Continue to develop and evolve the Pharmacy Technician program so that can support the ongoing needs of local pharmacies and be up to date with industry standards.
 Review and update program requirements so that we can have an effective program.
-2022-2025 Funding for faculty release time to review and update curriculum and certificate/program requirements.
-0002 Santa Rosa 02 06 Hire some part-time adjunct faculty to help expand the programs enrollment Grow the faculty in the program to have the capacity of the anticipated growth of the program 2023-2025 Funding for a contract faculty position.
-0003 Santa Rosa 01 06 Achieve entry level national accreditation by the American Society of Health-Systems Pharmacist (ASHP) Obtain national accreditation and continue to maintain it by updating the program to continue meeting the ASHP requirements.
-2023-2024 Funding for accreditation, part time faculty, equipment, and supplies
+2022-2026 Funding for a contract faculty position.
+Funding for faculty release time to review and update curriculum and certificate/program requirements.Software cost (\$2000.00) 0002 Santa Rosa 02 06 Hire a part-time faculty memeber to help expand the programs enrollment Grow the faculty in the program to have the capacity of the anticipated growth of the program 2024-2025 Funding for a contract faculty position.
+0003 Santa Rosa 01 01 Create and develop a dedicated compounding classroom/lab Identify a potential space that could be dedicated to the pharmacy technician program.
+Find funding.
+Create a plan to utilize the space for students and community members (pharmacy technicians/ pharmacists) during downtimes (summer) to generate revenue through sterile and nonsterile compounding training or continuing education.
+The end goal is to create sustainable revenue to keep the pharmacy technician program cost for students minimal or zero.
+2024-2026 Dedicated physical space for compounding classroom, equipment and supplies.
+Hire a content expert.
+Funding to pay for content expert and supplies. (\$3,000.00 estimate) 0004 ALL 01 01 Research how artificial intelligence (AI) and technology will impact the pharmacy technician role -Identify Current AI and Technological Innovations in Pharmacy -Assess the Impact on Pharmacy Technician Responsibilities and Workflows -Predict Future Trends and Educational Needs 2024-2027 Funding to attend conferences, professional development, software, release time (Time to research) or outside collaboration. (\$6,000.00) 0005 Santa Rosa 01 06 Achieve entry level national accreditation by the American Society of Health-Systems Pharmacist (ASHP) Obtain national accreditation and continue to maintain it by updating the program to continue meeting the ASHP requirements.
+2024-2026 Funding for accreditation fees, part time faculty, equipment, and supplies (\$9,000.00)